BravinR/BravinR/README.md

 - 👋 Hi, I’m @BravinR
-- 👀 I’m interested in python,react and AWS
+- 👀 I’m interested in Java, Spring, MongoDb, python,react and AWS.
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning react.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects.
-- 📫 How to reach me twitter @BravinRutto
+- 📫 How to reach me twitter @BravinRutto.

 <!---
 BravinR/BravinR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.